wagyourtail/Konig/software-enginnering-bs/language-spec-revisions/1.0/language-spec-sds-1.0.md

-Also, when this is `direction="in"` this passthrough also allows for a "loopback" so that the inner code can set a value for if the block runs the inner code multiple times (like in loop blocks). this will cause the io to offset -.05 and .05 on the inside with the right one being the loopback.
+Also, when this is `direction="in"` this passthrough also allows for a "loopback" so that the inner code can set a value for if the block runs the inner code multiple times (like in loop blocks). this will cause the io to offset -.05 and .05 on the inside with the right one being the loopback. additionally, it's port string value will have `$loopback` appended to it in order to distinguish it from the normal passthrough.

 For stacked blocks, the virtual ports can be shared between the blocks as they are on-top of eachother so that makes sense.
 Also, for specifying dynamic hollow blocks, the inner code tags will use the name and then use `id="id"` where the id is specified